JunhoKimLee/Ithaca-Carbon-Neutral/Automater_Project/src/config_maker_osx/README.md

 3. Ensure that `configs` is an empty directory.

-4. Run `config_maker.exe` by double-clicking it with your mouse.
+4. Run `config_maker` by double-clicking it with your mouse.

 5. Repeat steps 2-3 as desired, updating `base_case.cfg` as you go.
 As long as you do not manually add files to `configs/`, the config files should all stack numerically (e.g. cons_1, cons_2, etc).